Mutual Funds Basics

 Mutual funds charge ongoing fees to cover management, administration and distribution costs.
 The most important cost measure is the management expense ratio (MER) or total expense ratio (TER).
 This is usually quoted as a percentage per year.

 For example, if a fund has an MER of 2% per year and the underlying investments returned 7%, a typical investor might see roughly 5% after fees (before taxes).
-Over long periods, high fees can significantly reduce your ending portfolio value.
+Over long periods, apparently small differences in fees can significantly reduce your ending portfolio value.

 In addition to MERs, some mutual funds charge: